BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 ## Installation

-### Execute installer executable
+### Run installer executable
-Just execute the installation executable called `Install OpenXR-MotionCompensation <current_version>.exe` and follow the instructions.
+Just double click the installation executable called `Install OpenXR-MotionCompensation <current_version>.exe` and follow the instructions.
-A few hints concerning the installation process:
+A few hints regarding the installation process:
 - If you're upgrading from a version prior to 0.2.0, it is recommended to target the installation directory already existing.
 This will allow the installer to transfer your existing configuration files into the `appdata/local/OpenXR-MotionCompensation` directory that is used from version 0.2.0 onwards.
 - Using a subdirectory of `program files` as installation target is recommended, especially for compatibility with WMR based headsets.
 - Although the installation needs adminstrative privileges make sure to run the installation executable using the windows account you're using to launch your games/Open XR applications.
 This enables the installer to put the configuraton file(s) into the correct appdata directory.